 This isn’t a post about the ongoing battle between film and digital.
 I shoot both depending on my needs.

 In my ideal world I shoot film.
 I love the small, quiet Leica M6 bodies.
 I love taking a picture, forgetting about it, then rediscovering it later.
-That said, I spend most of my time in the real world where I shoot using digital Leica M9’s.
-The M9 is slightly bigger and not as quiet as the M6, but otherwise fairly identical, so the transition isn’t too difficult.
+That said, I spend most of my time in the real world where I shoot using digital Leica M9’s and the Leica Monochrom.
+They are slightly bigger and not as quiet as the M6, but otherwise fairly identical, so the transition isn’t too difficult.

 My primary interest in photography is in making the photos.
 I barely tolerate the necessary processing and proofing that follows.
 For the times I use film I’ve worked out a hybrid system that lets me shoot my Tri-X, then deal digitally with only the images that deserve my attention.

 If you shoot much film, processing can be expensive, about seven or eight dollars a roll.
 If you add in a contact sheet or low res scanning, each roll of film with processing and proofs can run twenty-five dollars.
 If you shoot much film it might pay to set up enough of a darkroom to do the processing yourself.

 One way or another you need to get your film processed.
 Either by a lab or by doing it yourself.
 The film only needs to be developed.
 The contact sheets are done digitally.